 Lost or stolen benefits issued through EBT will not be replaced when the EBT card and PIN are used.
 Stolen benefits not involving the EBT card and PIN will be replaced.

-GENERAL ASSISTANCE POLICIES

 Section 46.
 Electronic Benefit Expungement

 An EBT account aging status may be inactive, dormant, or expunged.